 Computer for each student (or pair), running WeScheme or DrRacket with the

 Welcome to Bootstrap!Welcome to Bootstrap!
-In this course, you’ll be learning a programming language - a way to tell computers exactly what you want them to do.
-Just like English, Spanish, or French, a programming language has its own vocabulary and grammar that you’ll have to learn.
+In this course, you’ll be learning a new programming language - a way to tell computers exactly what you want them to do.
+Just like English, Spanish or French, a programming language has its own vocabulary and grammar that you’ll have to learn.
 Fortunately, the language you’ll be using here has a lot in common with simple math that you already know!

 Set expectations and rules for the class.